Promotion (marketing): Purpose

 The purpose of a promotion and thus its promotional plan can have a wide range, including: sales increases, new product acceptance, creation of brand equity, positioning, competitive retaliations or creation of a corporate image.

 The term 'promotion' tends to be used internally by the marketing function.
 To the public or the market, phrases like "special offer" are more common.
-Examples of a fully integrated, long-term, and large-scale promotion are My Coke Rewards in the USA or Coke Zone in the UK and Pepsi Stuff.
+Examples of fully integrated, long-term, and large-scale promotions are My Coke Rewards in the USA or Coke Zone in the UK and Pepsi Stuff.

 Types

 There have been different ways to promote a product in person or with different media.
 Both person and media can be either physically real or virtual/electronic.

 In a physical environment

 Promotions can be held in physical environments at special events such as concerts, festivals, trade shows, and in the field, such as in grocery or department stores.
 Interactions in the field allow immediate purchases.
 The purchase of a product can be incentive with discounts (i.e., coupons), free items, or a sweepstakes prize draw.
 This method is used to increase the sales of a given product.

 Interactions between the brand and the customer are performed by a brand ambassador or promotional model who represents the product in physical environments.
 Brand ambassadors or promotional models are hired by a marketing company, which in turn is booked by the brand to represent the product or service.
 Person-to-person interaction, as opposed to media-to-person involvement, establishes connections that add another dimension to promotion.
 Building a community through promoting goods and services can lead to brand loyalty.